 With HR team members in the room during the design and operating model review, they were able to take the changes in business and breakdown into work and role requirements thus providing a better view of talent needs.
 These needs were then coalesced into a robust people plan for the business looking 1-3 years out.

 Doing this work is extremely effective in ensuring better anticipation of the need for talent in advance, rather than being reactionary in their talent management plans.
 The process works well in anticipating service demand on the recruiting team, as well helping leadership to plan development investments and head-count requests as part of the annual budgeting process.

 The recruiting team goes out to the market and works diligently to attract the right talent for the roles agreed upon for the coming 12-18 months, and this team works closely with the leadership team throughout the year.

 Managers in the affected part of the business, have more robust development plans to upskill the people they have in anticipation of the new ways of working.

 This may sound like a simple addition to the job specification, however understanding the importance of this as part of the future design and operating model is critical to the success for the coming years, rather than just the next 12 months.
 People who are currently thriving in the office-based environment, may not in a virtual workforce.
 This has implications for people plans and talent management across both attraction, development and retention.

 So now, as part an integral part of the annual business planning and strategic organization design governance review, a review of how real work is affected in every Function followed by the impacts on roles is included (work to be done, roles to be played, jobs to be filled and how they all fit together as part of the design and operating model).

 Going forward, the leadership team at ABC Company has realized the value of including HR as an integral part of the annual planning and budgeting process as well as asking OTM’s favorite question – “are we still fit for purpose?”

-By focusing on Organization Design Governance it has highlighted the significant value of HR allowing HR to become truly a strategic partner.
+By focusing on strategic Organization Design Governance, it has highlighted the significant value of HR allowing HR to become truly a strategic partner.